KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/01-Avoiding-Plagiarism-presentation.md

 keypoints:
 - "References are required when using other people's work."
 - "Use your unique language but keep the same meaning from the original work."
-- "Changes in sentence length/structure, information order are all good techniques to use."
+- "Changes in sentence length/structure or information order are all good techniques to use."

 ---